Mountain East Conference: Formation and history

 At its launch, the MEC had 11 football members, with Wheeling (then known as Wheeling Jesuit) being the only non-football school.
 On February 15, 2013, the NCAA accepted the MEC as its 25th D2 conference.
 The 2015–16 school year was the first in which MEC teams were eligible for automatic bids to NCAA Division II championships; before then, they were eligible only for at-large bids.

-In 2018 UVA Wise and the South Atlantic Conference jointly announced on April 13 that UVA Wise would leave the MEC to join the SAC for 2019–20 and beyond.
+In 2018, UVA Wise and the South Atlantic Conference (SAC) jointly announced on April 13 that UVA Wise would leave the MEC to join the SAC for 2019–20 and beyond.
 Next, Shepherd and the PSAC jointly announced on June 7 that Shepherd would join the PSAC in 2019, becoming that league's first full member outside of Pennsylvania.
 The MEC would replace both members in the ensuing months.
 On July 5, the Mountain East Conference announced that Frostburg State University had accepted an offer of membership beginning with the 2019–20 academic year, contingent upon Frostburg State achieving active membership status in NCAA Division II (which would occur on the announced schedule).
 Finally, on August 30, the MEC announced two additional new members effective in 2019–20.
-Davis & Elkins College would become a full member, and the University of North Carolina at Pembroke would join in five sports.
+Davis & Elkins College would become a full member, and the University of North Carolina at Pembroke (UNC Pembroke) would join in five sports.
 UNC Pembroke began MEC competition in men's and women's indoor track & field, women's swimming & diving, and wrestling in 2019, with football following in 2020.

-The most recent MEC membership changes were announced in 2020.
-On April 16, multi-sport associate member UNC Pembroke announced it would join Conference Carolinas effective in 2021–22.
+Multiple MEC membership changes were announced in 2020.
+On April 16, multi-sport associate member UNC Pembroke announced it would join Conference Carolinas (CC) effective in 2021–22.
 Because CC sponsors all of the non-football sports that UNCP housed in the MEC, UNCP is now an MEC member only in football.
 Five days later, charter member Urbana announced it would close at the end of the 2019–20 school year.
 Finally, on June 5, Alderson Broaddus University, a West Virginia school left out of the WVIAC split, announced that it would leave the G-MAC to join the MEC the following month.
+However, their tenure in the MEC was short-lived, as on July 31, 2023, Alderson Broaddus' authorization to grant degrees was revoked, resulting in the immediate suspension of all athletics.

+In 2024, charter member Notre Dame College announced it would shut down.
+That same year, it was announced that Point Park University would join the conference from the NAIA River States Conference.
+This marked the MEC’s first member in Pennsylvania.